Redis Queue

 Tip

-The principle of Client::send() is to establish an in-memory queue in the local memory and asynchronously synchronize the messages to Redis (the synchronization speed is very fast, about 10,000 messages per second).
-If the process restarts and the data in the local memory queue has not been synchronized, it may cause message loss.
-Client::send() is suitable for asynchronous delivery of unimportant messages.
+is to establish a memory queue in the local memory, asynchronously synchronizing the messages to Redis (synchronization speed is very fast, approximately 10,000 messages per second).
+If the process restarts and the data in the local memory queue has not been fully synchronized, it may cause message loss.Client::send()

-Client::send() is asynchronous and can only be used in the workerman runtime environment.
-For command line scripts, use the synchronous interface Redis::send().
+is asynchronous and can only be used in the Workerman runtime environment; for command line scripts, please use the synchronous interfaceRedis::send()

-Delivering Messages in Other Projects
+Sending Messages from Other Projects

-Sometimes you may need to deliver messages in other projects and cannot use webman\redis-queue.
-In this case, you can refer to the following function to deliver messages to the queue.
+, in which case you can refer to the following function to send messages to the queue.

 function redis_queue_send($redis, $queue, $data, $delay = 0) {